gnk02/bibliostats/README.md

 ## function sc_bibliostats_thematic

-This funciton reads a file containing authors with Scopus IDs and affiliation (university name, department name), filters to find authors in certain subject area (based on department affiliation), and then performs a search in Scopus and returns a dataframe with bibliometric data for a given time period.
+This function reads a file containing authors with Scopus IDs and affiliation (university name, department name), filters to find authors in certain subject area (based on department affiliation), and then performs a search in Scopus and returns a dataframe with bibliometric data for a given time period.
 It uses the bibliometrix package similar to the above.

 ## function gs_scrape_univ